SvenStudios

 Preparation

-While shooting a Santorini wedding is an absolute blast and pretty much a wedding photographer’s dream location to shoot at, walking inbetween locations in the height of the Greek summer was no easy task!
-Thera is a town located right at the top of the cliffs, so walking anywhere really takes it’s toll on your thighs!
+While shooting destination weddings in Santorini is an absolute blast and pretty much a wedding photographer’s dream, walking inbetween wedding venues in the height of the Greek summer was no easy task!
+Thera is a town located right at the top of the cliffs, so walking to any wedding venue really takes it’s toll on your thighs!
 I mention this as Tony and Kerri were both prepared at different locations a good walk away form one another – good thing I’m fit! 😛

 I started the day with Tony and his family, with his groomsmen who all travelled out from Canada for the big day.
 After getting in a bit of trouble splashing a bit of water out from the pool in order to get a shot of the boys jumping in, I took photos of them all getting ready.
 It was a fairly laid back affair with Tony showing little to no signs of nerves, and more keen on having a good time with his mates.